-(a) These amounts, net of any amounts capitalized as a regulatory asset, have been recognized as other income (expense), net in the consolidated statement of income.
-See Note 13 for additional detail for our other income (expense), net.
+(a) These amounts, net of any amounts capitalized as a regulatory asset, have been recognized as other (income) expense, net in the consolidated statement of income.
+See Note 13 for additional detail.

 We use a December 31 measurement date for our plans.
 On April 30, 2022, we amended our defined benefit pension plans to change the variable cost of living adjustment for eligible participants to a fixed rate.
 Accordingly, we remeasured our net benefit obligations as of April 30, 2022, resulting in an adjustment of approximately \$ 7.2 million to our pension expense, net of capitalization and regulatory deferrals, for the year ended December 31, 2022.